TV1-EU/videotaxi-examples/python/speech/README.md

 ## Prerequisites

 - Python 3.x installed on your system, this script was tested with 3.12
+- Install python virtual environment using `sudo apt install python3.12-venv`.
+- Create an environment in the folder of an example using `python3 -m venv .venv`.
+Then activate the env using `source .venv/bin/activate`.
 - Ensure you have the necessary dependencies installed.
-You can install them via pip using `pip -r requirements.txt`.
+You can install them via pip using `pip install -r requirements.txt`.
 - FFMPEG or another way of generating audio frames (must include a container).

 ## Setup